- Payout Table

 |Three of a Kind||---|

-The Wikipedia page on Russian Poker has another description of this game.
+The former Wikipedia page on Russian Poker (archive copy) had another description of this game.